My epic food tour of Japan

 Having eaten lunch at a restaurant for the diet-conscious – there were scales on every table to weigh your food and timers to make sure you chewed every mouthless – dinner was more indulgent.
 The Tokyo Shiba Tofuya Ukai is a traditional Japanese Kaiseki formal dining restaurant, with beautiful gardens just underneath the Tokyo Tower, Japan’s second-largest structure (and a dead ringer for Blackpool Tower).

-Shoes were left outside our dining room and we were served an array of food including fried and baked tofu, clams with miso, kelp soup, seabream and the tiniest whitebait I’d even seen, while sitting on the floor by served by waitresses dressed in elaborate kimonos.
+At the Tokyo Shiba Tofuya Ukai restaurant, shoes were left outside our dining room and we were served an array of food including fried and baked tofu, clams with miso, kelp soup, seabream and the tiniest whitebait I’d even seen, while sitting on the floor by served by waitresses dressed in elaborate kimonos.

-The Japanese bullet train
+Japanese bullet train ride

 Visiting Ise Grand Shrine

-There we lunched on conger eel and tofu before visiting the 2000-year old Ise Grand Shrine, one of the most important sites in the Shinto religion, ending up in a tiny remote smokehouse on the coast where tuna is dried and smoked to make the rock-hard bonito.
+We ended up in a tiny remote smokehouse on the coast where tuna is dried and smoked to make the rock-hard bonito.
 This is then shaved to produce flakes which have a distinct flavour and which is one of the main ingredients of dashi, a broth which forms the basis of many sauces and soups in Japanese cuisine such as miso.

 Watching pearl divers in Japan